Find out more about synagogue membership here.

 Any time you visit, you will hear curious questions, interactive learning, and kids putting new skills and knowledge to use.

-First graders strengthen their Hebrew letter and vowel recognition, learn a 25-word Hebrew vocabulary, and begin to write in Hebrew (script).
+First graders are hungry to learn, and we feed them lots of information and skills.
+Students strengthen their Hebrew letter and vowel recognition, learn a 25-word Hebrew vocabulary, and begin to write in Hebrew (script).
+By the fifth week kids can read Hebrew words.
+By the middle of the year they love to read 3 and 4 syllable words.
 Students explore the calendar of holidays, associating each holiday with its major symbols and stories.
-Students learn core Jewish values and apply them to their own lives and traditional Jewish stories.
+Students learn core Jewish values like tzedaka, bikkur holim (visiting the sick), hesed (kindness), limud (learning) and apply them to their own lives and traditional Jewish stories.
 Children consider what and who God might be.
 They create art and play games.
 Students learn Shabbat and holiday music.

-Second graders master Hebrew letters and vowels, and become more fluent readers and practice writing in script.
-They recognize 50 Hebrew words and are able to understand simple sentences.
+Second graders are growing more independent and independent minded.
+They love expressing their opinions, and we give them ample opportunity to share opinions and learn from others in addition to the teacher.
+Students master Hebrew letters and vowels, and become more fluent readers and practice writing in script.
+They recognize more Hebrew words.
 They explore Israeli people, places and culture, and they continue to build their understanding and application of Jewish ethics.
 Students learn Shabbat and holiday music.

-Third and Fourth graders master Hebrew script writing, expand their Hebrew vocabulary.
-They learn basic grammatical rules, distinguishing singular and plural, masculine and feminine and becoming more confident in speaking Hebrew.
-Students learn about each of the stories from the book of Genesis and Exodus in third grade and continue learning about the Judges and Prophets from Tanakh.
+Third and Fourth graders are growing more social and enjoy collaborating on longer term projects.
+We encourage them to dramatize what they are learning and create long-term art projects.
+Students master Hebrew script writing and expand their Hebrew vocabulary.
+They learn basic Hebrew grammatical rules, distinguishing singular and plural, masculine and feminine and becoming more confident in speaking Hebrew.
+Students learn about each of the stories from the book of Genesis and Exodus in third grade and continue learning about the Judges and Prophets from Tanakh in 4th grade.
 They delve into these stories from many perspectives through discussion, debate, artwork and drama.
-They learn about tthe rites and rituals of a Jewish life cycle.
-They learn how to bring holiness into their everyday life and build a vocabulary to talk about G-d.
-They learn the prayers of the amidah and the closing prayers of every service.
+They learn about the rites and rituals of a Jewish life cycle, how to bring holiness into their everyday life and build a vocabulary to talk about G-d.
+They learn the prayers of the shaharit morning service and amidah adding to their previous mastery of the Musaf service (last year).
 Students learn Shabbat and holiday music.

-Fifth graders continue to build their Hebrew speaking, reading and comprehension skills using more sophisticated stories.
+Fifth graders love a challenge.
+We try to challenge them to connect with the long history of our people and learn brand new facts and grapple with complex ideas.
+Students continue to build their Hebrew speaking, reading and comprehension skills using more sophisticated stories.
 They improve their grammar and build their vocabulary of Hebrew words.
-Fifth graders master the prayers of the Torah service.
-Students actively participate in Shabbat prayer and begin to take leadership roles.
+Fifth graders learn the prayers of the shaharit morning service and amidah adding to their previous mastery of the Musaf service (last year) and the Torah service (learned in 3rd grade) Students actively participate in Shabbat prayer and begin to take leadership roles.
 Students learn about first 3 millennia of Jewish life and history noting the greatest contributions and heroes as well as the challenges and conflicts.
 They create artwork and sing songs based on the teachings of the most respected sages, and learn about the relationship between Torah, Midrash, Talmud and other formative Jewish literature.

-Sixth graders polish their Hebrew speaking, reading and comprehension.
-They learn how to decline verbs of several binyanim (categories), and begin to master past and future tenses.
-They learn how to chant the Haftarah trope as they move closer to leading their B'nai Mitzvah.
+Sixth graders are actively grappling with selfhood and identity.
+We help them see themselves in the arc of modern Jewish history and connect to important ideas and movements.
+Students polish their Hebrew speaking, reading and comprehension.
+They learn how to chant the Torah trope as they move closer to leading their B'nei Mitzvah.
 Students learn about Jewish identity in the 20th and 21st century.
 They consider why Jews at the end of the 19th century needed a homeland, study the early years of Jewish nation-building in Palestine and the creation of the Israeli state.
 They learn about the massive immigration to the United States from Eastern Europe and the incredible contributions Jews made to American society.
 Students discuss the difficulties and conflicts of modern Israel as well as its extraordinary achievements.
 Students also learn about the roadblocks American Jews have overcome, the successes and failures of Jews in America since World War II and how Jewish life came to be what it is today.

 Students will also explore contemporary ethical conundrums, learn to express their points of view more articulately, listen to and respect other perspectives, and hone their debate skills.